tableau/connector-plugin-sdk/docs/design.md

 ## Assign a plugin version

-Plugin-version is a requirement for submitting your connector to the Tableau Connector Gallery.
+Plugin-version is a requirement for submitting your connector to Tableau Exchange.
 It helps customers and partners understand which version of a connector is being used currently and if it is the most up-to-date.
 You should start your plugin version with `plugin-version='1.0.0'` and increment it based on major or minor changes to your connector.

 ## Know the min-tableau-version